ilovechubbyorangecat/Roblox-Account-Manager/README.md

 # Frequently Asked Questions
 ## **Q:** Why is this program detected as a virus?

-**A:** Open source programs such as this program are commonly detected as viruses because actual malware may be using the same libaries as this one.
+**A:** No, Open source programs such as this program are commonly detected as viruses because actual malware may be using the same libaries as this one.
 For example, account manager may be detected as a RAT because of the Account Control feature, this feature uses [websockets](https://github.com/ic3w0lf22/Roblox-Account-Manager/blob/master/RBX%20Alt%20Manager/Nexus/WebsocketServer.cs) to connect to clients which is the same way actual malware may use to connect maliciously to someone elses computer.
 If you'd like, you can download [visual studio](https://visualstudio.microsoft.com/downloads/) yourself (it's free) and compile this program on your own, you may even get the same virus detections as the public release.

 ## **Q:** How do I enable multi-roblox?